 - Feeder fish

 Fruits are not part of their staple diet in the wild.
 So, they won’t appreciate it much in captivity.
 However, fruit can be given sparingly if you add a little extra flavor to their meal.

 Be mindful that fruit does not float to the water’s surface and will break down and dissolve quickly under the water.
 So if your Painted Turtle doesn’t see it right away or doesn’t eat it, the water quality will quickly go down.

-So, if you do decide to add some fruit to your Painted Turtle’s diet, be sure to leave a little bit on their basking log.
+So, if you decide to add some fruit to your Painted Turtle’s diet, leave a little bit on their basking log.
 Then, if they don’t eat it within an hour or two, take it out and throw it away.